dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-verifier-3bd2e199/index.md

 💡 Safe execution is one of the biggest advantages of eBPF compared to traditional kernel modules.
 With kernel modules, even a small bug can crash the entire system, while the eBPF verifier prevents that from happening.
 ::

-It’s also important to note that the verifier is not a general-purpose static analyzer or debugger.
-It won’t check whether your program is collecting the right data, or tell you how to structure your code.
-The verifier’s role is narrowly focused on ensuring memory safety, valid control flow, and correct use of kernel helpers.

 To achieve this, the verifier checks every possible execution path through your program and validates that each instruction is safe.
 This includes:
 - **Validating Helper Functions**: Ensures only approved kernel helper functions are called, as different helper functions are valid for different BPF program types.
 (Remember the `sudo bpftool feature probe` output?)